lskatz/mashtree/README.md

 **Output files**: Newick (.dnd).
 If `--outmatrix` is supplied, then a distance matrix too.

+See the documentation on [the algorithms](docs/ALGORITHM.md) for more information.

 ### Faster

     mashtree --numcpus 12 *.fastq.gz [*.fasta] > mashtree.dnd